-This document provides guidance on hardening Microsoft Office 2013 – specifically Microsoft Excel 2013, Microsoft PowerPoint 2013 and Microsoft Word 2013.
+This document provides guidance on hardening commonly targeted Microsoft Office 2013 applications – specifically Microsoft Excel, Microsoft PowerPoint and Microsoft Word.
 Before implementing the recommendations in this document, testing should be undertaken to ensure the potential for unintended negative impacts on business processes is reduced as much as possible.

 This document is intended for information technology and information security professionals within organisations looking to undertake risk assessments or vulnerability assessments as well as those wishing to develop a hardened standard operating environment for workstations.

-The Group Policy Administrative Templates for Microsoft Office 2013 referenced in this document can be obtained from Microsoft's TechNet.
+The Group Policy Administrative Templates for Microsoft Office 2013 referenced in this document can be obtained from Microsoft.
 Once downloaded, the ADMX and associated ADML files can be placed in